The following follows the general method for resetting a root password on a Linux machine, if you have access to the console see e.g.:

 for similar suggestions.

-Keep in mind that editing the kernel command-line might need a different key-entry based on your boot-loader (e
+Keep in mind that editing the kernel command-line might need a different key-entry based on your boot-loader (e works for both grub and systemd-boot though).

 The method works for Proxmox VE until version 8.1 and should work for many other Linux based Operating systems as well: